 Distinction work is done under the direct supervision of a faculty member qualified in the field of the project.
 At all major stages of the project (formal prospectus, complete draft or evidence of significant and substantive progress, and final project), work must be submitted by designated deadlines to the Chair of the Academic Honors and Awards Committee for approval or direction.
 All students completing a Distinction Project must take 3 credit hours of HNRS 484 with their faculty mentor for the project as the instructor of record.
 Credit hours must be taken during the student’s final semester before graduation-fall for December graduates and spring for May or Summer graduates.

 To be eligible, a student must be currently enrolled, a member of the Honors Program, must have second-semester junior standing (75 semester hours, with at least 15 semester hours at Columbia College), and a 3.5 cumulative GPA.
 Eligibility is based on the assumption that a student may be eligible after five semesters.
 Entry into the program must be at a date that permits two semesters of work on the project.
 Students do not need to complete Honors Program requirements in order to complete the Distinction Project, but they must be admitted to the program.

 Honors and Awards Convocation

-	The President’s Honorarium for Academic Excellence (Overload Fee Waiver)
+The President’s Honorarium for Academic Excellence (Overload Tuition Rate Waiver)

-	Columbia College Day students who have earned 30 institutional semester hours may take an overload to a total of 21 semester hours without additional cost if their cumulative grade-point average is at least 3.75.
+Columbia College Day students who have earned 30 institutional semester hours may take an overload to a total of 21 semester hours without additional cost if their cumulative GPA is at least 3.75.